 The Working Group acknowledges that there is a loss of cost reflectivity; however, the amount of this loss is negligible given the comparatively low value of inter-distributor billing in respect of UMS connections to IDNO networks.

 The Working Group agreed to include a section within the Change Report to demonstrate that the impact on cost reflectivity has been considered.
+This information can be located in Section 9 of this document.

 Question 2 – Do you agree with the principles of DCP 203?